suned/stateless/README.md

     print(Runtime().use(ability).run(duet()))  # outputs: ("🎵", "🎵")
 ```

-In this example the first `sing` invocation will be run in a separate thread process because its wrapped with `thread`, and the second `sing` invocation will be run in a separate process because it's wrapped by `process`.
+In this example the first `sing` invocation will be run in a separate thread because its wrapped with `thread`, and the second `sing` invocation will be run in a separate process because it's wrapped by `process`.
 Note that although `thread` and `process` are strictly speaking decorators, they don't return `stateless.Effect` instances.
 For this reason, it's probably not a good idea to use them as `@thread` or `@process`, since this
 reduces the re-usability of the decorated function.
 Use them at the call site as shown in the example instead.

 `stateless.parallel.Task` _does_ however implement `__iter__` to return the result of the decorated function, so you _can_ yield from them if necessary: